dice-group/dice-embeddings/README.md

 3. Pseudo-Labelling and Conformal Credal Self-Supervised Learning for KGE ([source](https://arxiv.org/abs/2205.15239))
 4. If you have something in your mind, please contact us :)

+### Documentation
+Each function should be decorated with the type of inputs and outputs along with concise description of the computation.

-# How to Deploy Pretrained KGE Model without code
+### How to Deploy Pretrained KGE Model without code
 Any pretrained model can be deployed with an ease.
 Moreover, anyone on the internet can use the pretrained model with ```--share``` parameter.
 ```
 python deploy.py --path_of_experiment_folder 'DAIKIRI_Storage/QMultFamily' --share